A city known for its darkest moment, Hiroshima’s memorials provide an educational and emotional look at the events on August 6th, 1945.

 Other parts of the Museum document Hiroshima before the bombing and its place in the Japanese war effort.The American side of the story is not left out either, with U.S. documents and photographs showing the discussions and development of the atomic bombs used.

 The Museum also documents the memories of the survivors in the form of drawings, interviews, and photographs.
 Some survivors also come to the Museum to talk with visitors in person and retell their story.
 The Museum is certainly very confronting and can make visitors very emotional, but it also stresses its other purpose of pleading for world peace and the abolition of all nuclear weapons.
 While the evidence of destruction may leave you depressed, there is hope to be found in the strength of Hiroshima’s fight to make sure the atrocity of nuclear bombing never happens again.

 Don’t Be a Cheapo-Skate This Time

-Or, you could visit after April, pay the 200 yen fee, buy lots of merchandise from the gift shop, and then put a 10,000 yen note in their donation box on your way out.
-The Museum and its related facilities run at a loss, with revenue recouping only about a sixth of its operating expenses.
-Even after the fee rise, the Museum is still expected to have an annual deficit, which will be made up by the municipal government.
+Don’t skip the ¥200 fee, buy lots of merchandise from the gift shop, and then put a ¥10,000 note in their donation box on your way out.
+The Museum and its related facilities run at a loss, with revenue recouping only about a sixth of its operating expenses (the rest is covered by the municipal government).